Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Attic Church, Our Lord in the Attic Museum, Amsterdam, Netherlands

 Despite the hefty number of churches in Amsterdam, the residents of the city are not particularly religious.
-Most churches do hold a Christmas Eve or Christmas Day mass, but it won’t likely be in English.
+Most churches do hold a Christmas Eve or Christmas Day mass, but it won’t likely be heavily attended (or, of course, in English).

 Pro Tip: Museum Ons’ Lieve Heer op Solder (Church in the Attic) offers Christmas Mass, which we think would be quite atmospheric.
 Tickets are required and should be booked in advance for your Amsterdam Christmas trip.